james-jw/mongodb-rest-api/README.md

     For example: <code>/rest/v1/events</code></p>

+    Requests described here should all be performed with the standard HTTP verbs <code>GET</code>.

     <h2>Versioning</h2>
     Currently the api is at version 1.
 The endpoints URL should include the version number in order to allow for multiple versions of the API.
     <pre><code>/rest/{version-number}/{endpoints...}</code></pre>